UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 -- Gruntfile.js
 ```

 Package.json will define Grunt, and the grunt modules we need, as dependencies.
 Gruntfile.js is where we'll configure our grunt tasks.
 We're going to concatenate (combine) and minify the javascripts into assets/app.min.js, using the grunt-contrib-uglify module.
 We'll use the grunt-contrib-less module to compile application.less into assets/app.min.css.
-Less can inherintly concatenate, so I usually target a single Less file and use Less' inherint ability to pull in other files.
+Less can inherintly concatenate, so I usually target a single Less file and use Less to pull in other project files.

 ### The grunt file structure ###